 Hearing loss is often characterized by muted or muffled hearing that makes it hard to understand or distinguish words, especially in noisy situations.
 As a result, people with hearing loss must often ask others to speak more slowly and clearly, and they may also turn their television or radio volume to a level that may seem excessive to others.
 It’s not surprising that people with hearing loss will sometimes withdraw from conversations or social occasions for fear of not getting the full experience or having to ask others to repeat themselves.
-Fortunately, hearing aids and cochlear implants are effective treatments for hearing loss.
+Fortunately, both hearing aids and cochlear implants and are effective treatments for hearing loss.

 Hearing loss can occur naturally with age (see “presbycusis” below), or it can occur after damage is done to the inner ear or if the eardrum is ruptured.
 It can be caused by an ear infection or even earwax.
 And it can also accompany many of the hearing disorders listed below.